 No. Here’s my confession about dolphins in Scotland.
 Though I live by the shores of the Moray Firth, somehow these highly intelligent creatures know only to appear when I don’t have my camera.
 I mean, how do they know?
 They are amazing.

 As I write this, I am trying to outwit them by always carrying it on Moray Firth coastal walks, but inconspicuously, so I had high hopes.
 But, alas, the killer pic of the leaping cetacean was not to be…

 Still, you may ask, why bother when the local branch of Whale and Dolphin Conservation (WDC) have a Field Officer who manages to nail them on regular occasions?

-Where To Spot Dolphins In The Moray Firth
+Where To See Dolphins In The Moray Firth

 One summer, I remember walking the dogs at Spey Bay on the Moray Firth coast, between Buckie and Lossiemouth in the north of Scotland.